Cornelii/TIL/Java/java_basic1.md

 #### Wrapper Class

-We cannot assing `null` in basic type. but, for wrapper class, that's possible.
+We cannot assign `null` in basic type. but, for wrapper class, that's possible.

 | basic type | corresponding wrapper class |
 | ---------- | --------------------------- |